-For each Performance Assessment Interval, the Actual Performance and Expected Performance of each resource contained in an FRR Entity' Capacity Plan will be determined according to the rules and formulas described in the Non-Performance Assessment section 8.4A, and for such interval, a net Performance Shortfall shall be determined separately for Capacity Performance Resources and for Base Capacity Resources.
-If the combined Actual Performance of all Capacity Performance Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance Assessment Interval.
+For each Performance Assessment Interval, the Actual Performance and Expected Performance of each resource contained in an FRR Entity' Capacity Plan will be determined according to the rules and formulas described in the Non-Performance Assessment section

+8.4A,and for such interval, a net Performance Shortfall shall be determined separately for Capacity Performance Resources and for Base Capacity Resources.
+If the combined Actual Performance of all Capacity Performance Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance shortfall experienced by such FRR Entity's Base Capacity Resources during the Performance Assessment Interval.
 If the combined Actual Performance of all Base Capacity Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance Shortfall experienced by such FRR Entity's Capacity Performance Resources during the Performance Assessment Interval.
 Effective with the 2020/2021 Delivery Year, the net Performance Shortfall for Capacity Performance Resources shall include the performance of Seasonal Capacity Performance Resources included in the FRR Capacity Plan.
 Effective with the 2022/2023 Delivery Year, the net Performance Shortfall for Capacity Performance Resources shall include the performance of price responsive demand committed to reduce the FRR Entity's unforced capacity obligation.